 Closer to shore and on the bottom, fishing has been excellent!
 The fall run of Spanish mackerels should also be showing up in good numbers and are so much fun to catch on light tackle.
-The party boats are coming in with a good number of yellowtails and more mutton snappers.
+The party boats are coming in with a good number of yellowtails and mutton snappers.
 Even mahi mahi have been caught shallow recently, presumably chasing mullet closer to shore than normal.
-There have been a good number of kings landed as well; however bigger kingfish have been missing from the Palm Beaches for several weeks.
+There have been a good number of kings landed as well, however bigger kingfish have been missing from the Palm Beaches for several weeks.
 The drift boats typically use a triple-hook rig with a whole dead sardine as bait.
-This is great, yet simple fishing methods and will catch you plenty of fish; I have caught a sailfish in the past with this simple rig so don’t count it out when you just want to relax on the water.
+This is a great, yet simple fishing method and will catch you plenty of fish; I have caught a sailfish in the past with this simple rig so don’t count it out when you just want to relax on the water.

 Please be sure to check out my YouTube Channel “Darcizzle Offshore” for fishing videos every week!
 FISH.DREAM.INSPIRE. youtube.com/DarcizzleOffshore